OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 8 Detection

 There are many approaches to secrets detection and some very useful open source projects to help with this.
-Of note, the [Yelp Detect Secrets](https://github.com/Yelp/detect-secrets) project is mature and has signature matching for around 20 secrets.
-For more information other tools to help you in the detection space check out the [Secrets Detection](https://github.com/topics/secrets-detection) topic on GitHub.
+The [Yelp Detect Secrets](https://github.com/Yelp/detect-secrets) project is mature and has signature matching for around 20 secrets.
+For more information on other tools to help you in the detection space, check out the [Secrets Detection](https://github.com/topics/secrets-detection) topic on GitHub.

 ### 8.1 General detection approaches